Schedule 2026

 This year’s Festival will take place between June 4 and 7.
 Unless otherwise noted, all events are free, though a few will require reservations based on limited space.

 Please note: Seating at the Crowley Theater is free, but first-come, first-served, so please arrive on time to any events that interest you.
-We’ve never turned anyone away, and I don’t expect to this year, but please be prompt, just in case.
-Also, because people find viewing schedules online difficult, and I still like printing them, paper programs will be available at the Festival.
+We’ve never turned anyone away, and I don’t expect to this year, but please be prompt.
+Also, because people find viewing schedules online difficult, and I still like printing, paper programs will be available at the Festival.
+This website will be updated as times or events change.

 Agave_fest_icon_sm.png